-You can enroll in the 401(k) Plan, administered by Fidelity, anytime after the Wednesday following receipt of your first paycheck.
-Just log in to Fidelity’s NetBenefits® website or call (800) 835-5095 to:
+You can enroll in the 401(k) Plan, administered by Fidelity, the Friday after your hire date.
+The only exception is that, if you were hired on a Thursday or after, you will have to wait until the following Friday.
+Just log in to Fidelity’s NetBenefits®️ website or call (800) 835-5095 to:

 - Select your contributions.
 Contribute as much as you can to take advantage of the annual match from Synopsys.
 For the full $3,000 match, you must contribute $7,500 on a pretax or Roth 401(k) basis.